Most women seeking to improve their physiques turn to supplements to increase their energy, stamina, and strength during gym workouts.

 - Dehydration - Other pre-workout supplements often include diuretics, so always drink plenty of water.

-- Renal failure - If you already suffer kidney ailments, even the best pre-workout supplements may aggravate them.
+- Renal failure - If you already suffer kidney ailments, even the best pre-workout supplement options may aggravate them.

 - Paresthesia (tingling on the skin) - It's a temporary sensation caused by beta-alanine, and although it's harmless. some people might feel weird when they first start taking pre-workout.